 CM Alliance Federale's asset quality is resilient.
-Fitch forecasts the bank's impaired loans ratio will increase moderately from a satisfactory level of 2.7% at end-June 2023 driven by the economic slowdown in France and the eurozone and persisting inflationary pressures.
-This could lead to an impaired loans ratio of about 3% by end-2025, which would remain broadly in line with the average for large French banks.
-CM Alliance Federale's impaired loans coverage ratio fell slightly to a still sound 71% at end-June 2023, mainly due to a moderate rise in its impaired loans.
+Fitch forecasts the impaired loans ratio will increase moderately from a satisfactory level of 2.7% at end-June 2023 (+10bp from end-2022), driven by the slow economic growth in France and the eurozone amid still-elevated interest rates.
+This could lead to an impaired loans ratio of about 3% by end-2025, which would remain in line with the average for large French banks.
+The impaired loans reserve coverage ratio fell slightly to a still-sound 71% at end-June 2023, mainly due to the moderate rise in its impaired loans.

-Downside asset quality risks to CM Alliance Federale's loan book are limited.
-It has a lower exposure than its peers to vulnerable corporate sectors and borrowers.
+CM Alliance Federale's loan book faces limited asset-quality risks.
+It has a lower exposure than peers to vulnerable corporate sectors and borrowers.
 Its conservative underwriting standards, the relative resilience of the French economy and its loan book skewed towards fixed-rate housing loans should contain impaired loans inflows over the next 24 months.
-CM Alliance Federale has set a record at disposing or writing off large amounts of unsecured consumer loans over the recent years.
-We believe this could help it accelerate the work out of new impaired loans, which has historically been slower at French banks than at Northern European peers.
+CM Alliance Federale has a record of disposing or writing off large amounts of unsecured consumer loans in recent years.
+We believe this could help it accelerate the work out of new impaired loans, which has historically been slower at French banks than at northern European peers.

 Home loans originated by the CM and CIC French retail networks and loans to small businesses, SMEs and corporates have strong asset quality, highlighting conservative underwriting.
 We estimate that consumer loans represent a proportionately large share of impaired loans relative to their 10% contribution to the loan book.
 These are concentrated at Cofidis and Targobank, but healthy net interest margins compensate for higher expected credit losses.
-CM Alliance Federale's largest corporate exposures are of good quality and do not present undue concentration.
+The group's largest corporate exposures are of good quality and do not present undue concentration.